HabibiMehdi/Decoding-hand-trajectories-from-epidural-electrocorticographic/README.md

 Ten-fold cross-validation to determine the optimal number of PLS components.
 Validation:
 Performance quantification based on correlation coefficients between predicted and observed hand trajectories using data recorded during the last 5 minutes.
-That's project about decoding hand trajectories from epidural electrocorticographic(ECoG)

-we using dataset from this paper"Decoding continuous three-dimensional hand trajectories from epidural electrocorticographic signals in Japanese macaques" with DOI: 10.1088/1741-2560/9/3/036015.

 ![image](https://github.com/thehabibimm/Decoding-hand-trajectories-from-epidural-electrocorticographic/assets/123571190/74ba04e3-b26f-49ea-be96-8bcc92e7befa)